 In the winter of 1799, Gulielma Elmore Sands (Or “Elma Sands” as many have dubbed her) was having a secret, torrid affair with Levi Weeks.
-Sands was a poor girl, but Weeks came from money and ran with a rich crowd.
+Sands lived in poverty, but Weeks came from money and ran with a rich crowd.
 If their affair was revealed, Weeks would be a laughingstock and shunned from high society.
 Sands, on the other hand, had no interest in keeping the relationship to herself.
-She would often tell her friends of the relationship, confiding in them that her struggles would soon be over once Levi proposed.
+She would often tell her friends of her gentleman friend, confiding in them that her struggles would soon be over once Levi proposed.
 It seemed like her dream would come true when Weeks suggested the two elope.
 On the night of December 22nd, Elma dawned her best attire and left to meet her lover.
 She was never seen alive again.

 Aaron Burr and Alexander Hamilton.
 Yes, the ones you’re thinking of.
 Weeks hired Burr and Hamilton to represent him in the first recorded murder trial in the United States (It was even mentioned in Hamilton, but Lin Manuel Miranda switched the dates around for the show).
 The well murder became national news and the court of public opinion already turned against Weeks.
 However, Burr and Hamilton were the best lawyers of the time.
 Even though Sand’s body showed signs of strangulation and multiple eyewitnesses saw the couple walking into the woods together, Burr and Hamilton’s story was that Weeks never intended to marry Sand’s.
 When she learned this, she threw herself in the well.
 Weeks was found innocent after only five minutes of Jury deliberation.